xinleihe/xinleihe.github.io/_pages/about.md

 Job Openings
 ======
-<span style="color:rgb(255, 87, 51)">I am looking for self-motivated PhD students (25 Fall) and research assistant to join my research group.
-Please drop me an [email](mailto:xinleihe@hkust-gz.edu.cn) if you are interested in working with me!</span>
+<span style="color:rgb(255, 87, 51)"> [Wuhan University] I am looking for self-motivated PhD students (26 Fall), PostDocs and research assistants to join my research group.
+Please drop me an [email](mailto:1243165141@qq.com) if you are interested in working with me!</span>

 <!-- <span style="color:rgb(0, 119, 181)"><b>I'm looking for jobs from both acadamia and industry!
 Please drop me an email (wooohxl@gmail.com) if you think I'd be a good fit for your team :D</b></span> -->